alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 >
 > Activity `A`'s _reenter transition_ determines how views in `A` are animated when `B` returns to `A`.

-Lastly, the framework provides APIs for two types of Activity Transitions&mdash;_window transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways.
-We discuss each in greater detail in the below two sections.
+Lastly, the framework provides APIs for two types of Activity Transitions&mdash;_window content transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways.
+We discuss each in greater detail below.

-#### Window Transitions
+#### Window Content Transitions

-Window transitions determine how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the scene when an Activity Transition occurs.
-The default value for a window's exit and enter transitions is a simple [`Fade`][Fade].
-However, the framework also allows us to set our own [exit][setExitTransition], [enter][setEnterTransition], [return][setReturnTransition], and [reenter][setReenterTransition] window transitions if necessary, either programatically or in XML as part of the activity's theme. (**TODO: for example, in the example on the right the calling activity is using an `Explode` exit transition, which causes its views to fly off the screen away from the center. whereas the called activity uses a fade transition.**)
+Window content transitions determine how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the Activity scene. (**TODO: for example...**) Material-themed applications have their window content exit and enter transitions set to `null` and `Fade` respectively by default.
+If necessary, we can specify our own [exit][setExitTransition], [enter][setEnterTransition], [return][setReturnTransition], and [reenter][setReenterTransition] window content transitions as well, either programatically or in XML as part of the activity's theme.

-Window transitions should almost always extend [`Visibility`][Visibility].
-To understand why, let's see what happens under-the-hood when activity `A` starts activity `B` (**TODO: write footnote saying a similar process occurs in the opposite direction when `B` returns to `A`**):
+Window content transitions are initiated by altering each view's visibility.
+To understand what this means, let's see what happens under-the-hood when activity `A` starts activity `B`:

+1. `A` calls `startActivity()`.
-1. `A`'s exit transition captures start values for the target views in `A`.
+2. `A`'s exit transition captures start values for the transitioning views in `A`.
-2. The framework sets all target views in `A` to `INVISIBLE`.
+3. The framework sets all transitioning views in `A` to `INVISIBLE`.
-3. On the next display frame, `A`'s exit transition captures end values for the target views in `A`.
+4. On the next display frame, `A`'s exit transition captures end values for the transitioning views in `A`.
-4. `A`'s exit transition compares the start and end values of its target views and creates an `Animator` based on the differences.
+5. `A`'s exit transition compares the start and end values of its transitioning views and creates an `Animator` based on the differences.
+The `Animator` is run and the transitioning views exit the scene.
-5. Activity `B` is started and all of its target views are made `INVISIBLE`.
+6. Activity `B` is initialized with all of its transitioning views initially set as `INVISIBLE`.
-6. `B`'s enter transition captures start values for the target views in `B`.
+7. `B`'s enter transition captures start values for the transitioning views in `B`.
-7. The framework sets all target views in `B` to `VISIBLE`.
+8. The framework sets all transitioning views in `B` to `VISIBLE`.
-8. On the next display frame, `B`'s enter transition captures end values for the target views in `B`.
+9. On the next display frame, `B`'s enter transition captures end values for the transitioning views in `B`.
-9. `B`'s enter transition compares the start and end values of its target views and creates an `Animator` based on the differences.
+10. `B`'s enter transition compares the start and end values of its target views and creates an `Animator` based on the differences.
+The `Animator` is run and the transitioning views enter the scene.

+Because entering and exiting is governed by toggling visibility between `INVISIBLE` and `VISIBLE`, most window content transitions will extend the abstract `Visibility` class, which is designed to react to such changes.

 As we can see, window transitions are primarily governed by changes made to a view's visibility.
 Fortunately, capturing these values is exactly what the abstract `Visibility` class is designed to do!
 In many cases, using a `Fade`, `Slide`, `Explode`&mdash;all of which extend `Visibility`&mdash;as our window transitions will suffice.
-However, if you ever find yourself implementing a custom window transition, remember that extending `Visibility` will likely save you a lot of work!
+However, if you ever find yourself implementing a custom window transition, remember that extending `Visibility` will likely save you a lot of work! (**TODO: write footnote saying a similar process occurs in the opposite direction when `B` returns to `A`?**)

 #### Shared Element Transitions